 When I toyed with the idea of studying medicine, I wasn’t exactly met with protest.
 In fact, people reacted as though I’d landed on the “correct” answer.
 What was there to even question?
 With a medical degree came job security, and reputation, and it promised to satisfy my love of learning.

 To help me get in, my school advised, I would need to take ‘hard’ subjects and avoid ‘soft’ ones such as psychology.
 Soft subjects, after all, were for the unambitious – they wouldn’t look very good on my application form.
 I lapped up the advice, and in turn, parked my nascent passion for psychology deep in my psyche.

-So in the years following, feelings of envy would emerge whenever I overheard peers enthusiastically discussing Psychology theories in the common room.
-While I was trudging through Chemistry textbooks, it somehow felt like I was getting left behind in my own life.
+In the years that followed, feelings of envy would emerge when I overheard peers revising for psychology exams in the common room.
+While they were discussing interesting theories, I was trudging through chemistry textbooks.
+It somehow felt like I was getting left behind in my own life.

-Rather than talking about it, or thinking about it, I swallowed my jealousy.
+Rather than confront this issue, I swallowed my jealousy.

 Sometimes dismantling the root of a word totally shifts my perception of it.

 The word ‘jealous’ comes from the Latin zelosus.
 This sometimes denoted jealousy, but it often had a more positive connotation.
 It could also mean ‘fierce rivalry’, ‘enthusiasm’ (zeal), or be used to describe a person with abundant energy.